khenriks/mp3fs/README.md

 At this point the files `/mnt/music/**.flac` and `/mnt/music/**.ogg` will show up as `/mnt/mp3/**.mp3`.

+**Tip:** If your mp3fs mount fails because the underlying filesystem hasn't been mounted yet, try adding the `x-systemd.requires-mounts-for=/mnt/music` mount option, where `/mnt/music` would be the location of the underlying mount.

 ## How it Works

 When a file is opened, the decoder and encoder are initialised and the file